How To Mix The Blues Scale With Bebop Over A Jazz Standard

 You can also start transcribing and exploring the playing/rhythmic concepts of master jazz musicians.
 This is also tip for getting a great rhythmic feel.

 If you’re new to transcribing you can check out my article and review of Transcribe.

 Transcribe is a software tool that helps you slow down and learn from your favorite recordings.

 I spent a number of years of my life touring with blues artists all around the world.
 One thing I noticed was that no matter where I was in the world people really connected with the sound and feeling of blues.
 I think it’s a universal sound. 🙂

 If you really love the blues sound too and want to learn more about playing blues piano you can also check out my DVD Learning Chicago Blues Piano.

 Have a ton of fun practicing this stuff!
 Be cool until next time my friends! 🙂

 - Did you like this lesson or have a question?
 Please feel free to leave a comment below or help your friends learn by sharing on Facebook or Twitter!

 - If this is your first time here I also recommend you subscribe to the freejazzlessons.com email list.

-- You can subscribe on the top left of the site or right below this article.
+- You can subscribe on the top right of the website.
 It’s that easy! 🙂